A symbol is a semantic element in some model, e.g., language or framework model.

 Symbol to represent symbols, and

 Symbol serves as a link between Platform APIs, such as navigation, finding usages, or renaming.
-The platform obtains the target symbol from a declaration or by resolving a reference, and then uses it to perform an action.
+This API allows implementing the same functionalities as in the References and Resolve mechanism, but it is a more abstract concept not limited to connecting only PSI elements.
+The platform obtains the target symbol from a declaration or by resolving a reference and then uses it to perform an action.
 The

 PsiElement is considered as an element in the source tree (enhanced

 Symbol is not required to be backed by a

 PsiElement, and it is incorrect to try to obtain the

 Symbol is not required to be bound to a

 Project as well, meaning the same instance might be shared between projects.

 Java local variable is a symbol in Java language model, it's backed by a